 What Does Direct Access Mean to Physical Therapy Patients?

 When seeking medical treatment for any number of conditions, patients in the United States often must first see a physician in order to receive a referral for future services.
-This is true for specialized medical care of all types, but is it necessary for all types of medical care that require visits with professionals?
+This is true for specialized medical care of all types.
+However, is it necessary for all types of medical care that require visits with professionals?

 Why is Direct Access For Physical Therapy Patients During the COVID-19 Pandemic Necessary?

 To make matters worse, the validity of these referrals is also often limited to a certain amount of time.
-Patients are then required to ask for a renewal of their referrals throughout treatment courses, especially if their injuries are severe or the body takes a great deal of time to recover.
-If another problem arises or other functional deficits are found, the patient must again request that their physician make changes to the referral, which can result in the need for an additional consultation and assessment, lengthening the process even more.
+Patients are required to ask for a renewal of their referrals throughout treatment courses, especially if their injuries are severe or the body takes a great deal of time to recover.
+Another common issue is those dealing with chronic conditions or life-long disabilities.
+If another problem arises or there are other functional deficits, the patient must again request that their physician make changes to the referral.
+These issues commonly result in the need for additional consultation and assessment.
+Though helpful, this lengthens the process even more.

 How the COVID-19 Pandemic Highlights the Benefits of Direct Access to Physical Therapy